5–13 October 2024

 Informing the visual identity for Queensland Mental Health Week is the artwork ‘Stronger connection creates strong health’ by Leah Cummins.

-The painting is Leah’s interpretation of the theme ‘Awareness, Belonging, Connection’ and tells a story of connecting to a healthier life, “back to the ways of our ancestors”, and the important role country and community play in people’s social and emotional wellbeing.
+Leah’s painting tells a story of connecting to a healthier life, “back to the ways of our ancestors”, and the important role country and community play in people’s social and emotional wellbeing.

 The digital version of the artwork ‘Stronger connection creates strong health’ by Leah Cummins.